anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 For the chain, I followed with an overnight acetone soak in a glass jar.
 I then wiped it down and put it in the ultrasonic cleaner in a sealed glass jar.

 For wax, I used Silca Secret Chain Blend [(SDS)](/files/ALIEXPRESS_ALLROAD/MSDS_SILCA_Hot_Wax.pdf), which is paraffin wax with tungsten disulfide [(SDS)](/files/ALIEXPRESS_ALLROAD/tungsten_disulfide.pdf) and other additives.
 It comes in a sous-vide bag, so I heated the bag directly in the ultrasonic cleaner.
-I set the cleaner to 75 degrees Celsius, but even after 1.5 hours, the ultrasonic was only able to hit 67 degrees.
-That's probably due to two things: not being able to close the lid and the heating element being optimistically sized.
+I set the cleaner to 75 degrees Celsius, but even after 1.5 hours, the ultrasonic was only able to hit 67 degrees Celsius.
+That's probably due to: not being able to close the lid and the heating element being optimistically rated.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8730.jpg">
    <figcaption>Melting the wax in the ultrasonic cleaner</figcaption>
 </figure>

-According to an IR thermometer, the wax appeared to melt around 63 degrees Celsius.
-That is not a perfect measurement, but close enough for this.
+According to IR thermometer readings, the wax appeared to melt around 63 degrees Celsius.
 There was still a large unmelted clump in the middle of the bag, but enough wax had liquefied to use.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8734.jpg">